-HONOURS Semester-5 PAPER DETAILS OF SYLLABUS COURSE OUTCOME JORA-CC-5-12-TH+TU: Development Communication Unit-1 Development: Concept, concerns, paradigms; Concept of development, Measurement of development, Development versus growth, Human development, Development as freedom, Models of development, Basic needs model: Nehruvian model, Gandhian model, Panchayati raj, Developing countries versus developed countries, UN millennium dev goals.
-The unit provides primary idea of development communication, different aspects of development especially in an emerging economy or developing country.
-It focuses on the concepts of development proposed by different personalities referring to rural development and international stance regarding the same.
+HONOURS Semester-5 PAPER DETAILS OF SYLLABUS COURSE OUTCOME JORA-CC-5-12-TH+TU: Development Communication Unit-1 Development: Concept, concerns, paradigms; Concept of development, Measurement of development, Development versus growth, Human development, Development as freedom, Models of development, Basic needs model: Nehruvian model, Gandhian model, Panchayati raj, Developing countries versus developed countries, UN millennium dev goals. paradigms; development, ntcommunication, different aspects of development especially in an emergingntof t, economy or developingntversus economy or developing country.
+It focuses on the concepts of developmentt, nt as freedom, development, edscountry.
+It focuses on the proposed by differentmodel, model, raj, countries developedpersonalities referring to rural development and international stance regarding the same.
 Unit-2 Development communication: Concept and approaches, Paradigms of development: Dominant paradigm, dependency, alternative paradigm, Dev comm. models - diffusion of innovation, empathy, magic multiplier, Alternative Dev comm. approaches: Sustainable Development, Participatory This part introduces the students to different approaches and concepts of development, the feasibility of development, different paradigms of development and steps required to achieve true development and how media can play the role of facilitator in this matter.
 Besides, it provides different theoretical approaches of development

 Development, Inclusive Development, Gender and development, Development support comm. - definition, genesis, area woods triangle. communication.
 Unit-3 Role of media in development, Mass Media as a tool for development, Creativity, role and performance of each media-comparative study of pre and post- liberalization eras, Role, performance record of each medium- print, radio, TV, video, traditional media, Role of development agencies and NGOs in development communication; This part of the syllabus focuses on how different forms and contents of media can be used for development; it categorically focuses on each media expression and how they can be used to achieve specific developmental goals.
 It also discusses about different agencies related to development.
 Unit-4 Critical appraisal of dev comm. programmes and govt. schemes: SITE, Krishi Darshan, Kheda, Jhabua, MNREGA; Cyber media and dev -e- governance, national knowledge network, ICT for dev narrow casting Development support communication in India in the areas of: agriculture, This part focuses on categorical development of each sector - agricultural, manufacturing and other allied areas.
-The unit focuses on different obstacles found in the way of development.
+The unit focuses on different obstacles found in the way of development. consumer awareness.

-consumer awareness.